d4n3sh/thedaneshproject/content/posts/2009-03-14-thru-you-kutiman-mixes.md

 ---
 [youtube]http://www.youtube.com/watch?v=tprMEs-zfQA[/youtube]

-The video&#8217;s the work of [Kutiman][1].
-It&#8217;s a compilation of many YouTube videos with different instrumanents  glued together to make some really interesting tracks.
+The video's the work of [Kutiman][1].
+It's a compilation of many YouTube videos with different instrumanents  glued together to make some really interesting tracks.
 I was blown away by the precision editing work put into his work.

 The video above is just one of the many, check out the rest at [thru-you.com][1] and tell me what ya think.